 It would of course be unfair to blame just one man for the death of King Charles I but the Cornishman Hugh Peter may well have played a significant role in the monarch’s downfall.
-He was certainly guilty of stirring up malicious, regicidal feelings towards the king, encouraging Parliament to inflict the ultimate punishment on the king, and there were even those who believed that Peter actually welding the executioner’s axe himself.
+He was certainly guilty of stirring up malicious, regicidal feelings towards the king, encouraging Parliament to inflict the ultimate punishment on the king, and there were even those who believed that Peter actually wielding the executioner’s axe himself.

 So how did a man from a small Cornish village come to have so much influence during one of the most truly tumultuous periods of British history and what was his role in the death of the only English King to ever be tried for treason and loose his head on the executioner’s block?